hiddenhatpress/openai-assistants/README.md

 1. Create an assistant
 2. Optionally add files to the assistant
 3. Create a thread (so that different users can use the assistant through your interface)
-4. Create a message representing a user's message and add it to thread
+4. Create a message representing a user's query and add it to thread
 5. Run the thread
-6. Poll the status of the the run until its status is completed
+6. Poll the status of the the run until its status is `completed`
-7. Get the latest message (the response) from the thread and return to the user
+7. Get the latest message (the system's response) from the thread and return to the user
 8. Repeat from step 4 as needed

 We're going to create an assistant to help us read the [letters of Pliny the Younger](https://www.gutenberg.org/ebooks/2811).